Designed to help you get a head start in planning your trip to Nepal

 Nepal is affectionately known as a "Trekkers Paradise".
 Whether you are a first time trekker, hiker or you've been trekking elsewhere - everyone enjoys Nepal's rugged trekking regions.

 Everest Base Camp remains one of the most popular treks in the country.
-However the legendary Annapurna Circuit is where the most excitement can be had.
+However the legendary Annapurna Region is where the most excitement can be had.

 Culture and heritage lovers will adore Nepal's "Living Heritage" status.
 Unlike many other countries most of Nepal's heritage buildings are still in use by people today.